-A. Clinical Addiction rotations.
-The fellow should develop confidence in addiction medicine skills by virtue of successful completion of the required and elective addiction medicine rotations.
-B. Obtain Board Certification in Addiction Medicine.
+- A. Clinical Addiction rotations.
+The fellow should develop confidence in addiction medicine skills by virtue of successful completion of the required and elective addiction medicine rotations. - B. Obtain Board Certification in Addiction Medicine.
 It is expected that graduates of the program take the board certification exam upon graduating the program.
-To support certification, fellows will take an in-service examination (ADEPT through ACAAM membership) and faculty will encourage fellows to attend national board review courses.

-C. Attend a national addiction meeting.
+To support certification, fellows will take an in-service examination (ADEPT through ACAAM membership) and faculty will encourage fellows to attend national board review courses. - C. Attend a national addiction meeting.
 AM fellows are expected to attend AMERSA and ASAM during the program to shape understanding of the larger context of the Addiction Medicine profession and promote creation of an identity as an Addiction Medicine professional.
 Fellows are required to apply for travel awards to attend the meeting.
+If a fellow wants to go to any other conferences beside AMERSA & ASAM, the fellow must find coverage if on consult service and must reschedule clinical rotations.